 - Walls and fence materials must be consistent with the architectural style of the main structure or of materials related to the land. - Walls and fences bordering or fronting open space, Santaluz Club, or other common areas shall be designed to be compatible with walls and fences on adjacent private properties. - Walls and fences shall not occur on property lines except when the Interior Yard line and property line coincide.
-Walls and fences shall not follow the Interior Yard line for extended distances. - Acceptable wall or fence materials include native site or similar stone, masonry with plaster finish, split face block, natural gray concrete or stained concrete to reflect native site colors, earth-tone brick, adobe, wrought iron, metal picket, wood slat, metal screen and transparent materials.
-Faux stone shall not be permitted. - Grapestake fences are prohibited. - Wood fences on property lines are prohibited.
+Walls and fences shall not follow the Interior Yard line for extended distances except common walls between homes provided by the fbuilder. - Acceptable wall or fence materials include native site or similar stone, masonry with plaster finish, natural gray concrete or stained concrete to reflect native site colors, earth-tone brick, adobe, wrought iron, metal picket, wood slat, metal screen and transparent materials.
+Faux stone shall not be permitted. - Grapestake fences are prohibited.